-The AAAS Award for Scientific Freedom and Responsibility is presented annually by the American Association for the Advancement of Science to honor scientists and engineers whose exemplary actions have served to foster scientific freedom and responsibility.
+The Award is presented annually by the American Association for the Advancement of Science to honor scientists and engineers, or their organizations, whose exemplary actions have demonstrated scientific freedom and responsibility in challenging circumstances.

 This annual award was established in 1980 and consists of a prize of $5,000, a commemorative plaque, complimentary registration, and reimbursement for travel and hotel expenses to attend the AAAS Annual Meeting.

-- A summary of the action(s) that form the basis for the nomination (about 250 words).
+- A summary of the action(s) that form the basis for the nomination (about 250 words)

-- A longer statement (no more than three pages) providing additional details of the action(s) for which the candidate is nominated.
+- A longer statement (no more than three pages) providing additional details of the action(s) for which the candidate is nominated

-Please submit all information to:
+Please submit all information by email to firstname.lastname@example.org, or by postal mail to:

 Attention: Deborah Runkle